robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 When a trader is delta hedging a portfolio, they may also try and get their net gamma position to zero.
 This ensures that the hedge remains effective over a larger range of price movements.

-# Acknowledgements

-The derivation of the Black-Scholes equation was inspired by [this article](https://www.linkedin.com/pulse/option-pricing-how-its-related-simulating-temperature-yafus-siddiqui/).

-The derivation of dividends was inspired by [this article](https://www.math.tamu.edu/~mike.stecher/425/Sp12/optionsForDividendStocks.pdf).

 [^ito]: Itô's lemma.
 If \\( X_t \\) is a stochastic process with infinitesimal variance \\(v(X_t)\\) and if \\( u(X_t, t) \\) is a function with enough derivatives then \\( u(X_t, t) \\) is another stochastic process that satisfies:
 $$
 d u(X_t, t) = \frac{\delta u(X_t, t)}{\delta t} dt + \frac{\delta u(X_t, t)}{\delta X_t} d X_t + \frac{1}{2} \frac{\delta^2 u(X_t, t)}{\delta X_t^2} v(X_t)dt